2005 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Key Features Of The 2005 Penny

 The 2005 penny introduced revolutionary Satin Finish technology alongside traditional circulation strikes.
-Features Victor Brenner’s Lincoln portrait and Frank Gasparro’s Memorial reverse design.
-Notable for poor circulation strike quality, limited collector varieties, and copper-plated zinc composition weighing 2.5 grams.
+It features Victor Brenner’s Lincoln portrait and Frank Gasparro’s Memorial reverse design.
+Notable for inconsistent circulation strike quality, a limited range of collector varieties, and copper-plated zinc composition weighing 2.5 grams.

 The Obverse Of The 2005 Penny